iLVL-Key/FFXI/gearswap/readme.md

 Version 12.3
 - Added AutoSubCharge option.
 Automatically attempts to keep Sublimation charging.
+- Fixed HUD recast not updating on subjob change.

 Version 12.2.5
 - Adjusted how the AutoFavor and AutoRelease work, making them much more consistant now.